SachinJay/IDSHW2/report.md

 After reading the RUU paper, I initially planned on using a Gaussian Mixture Model (GMM) in order to model my "normal" behavior.
-However, after being unable to find much documentation or support for GMMs, I looked more into single-class anomaly detection algorithms and found out about single-class support vector machines (SVMs).
+However, after being unable to find much documentation or support for GMMs in Weka, I looked more into single-class anomaly detection algorithms and found out about single-class support vector machines (SVMs).

 This model had a lot more documentation in Weka and I was able to more easily comprehend how to get it working properly so I went with this model.
-To this end, I imported teh LibSVM module into Weka and used the single-class SVM mode in order to train on my data set.
+To this end, I imported the LibSVM module into Weka and used the single-class SVM mode in order to train on my data set.
 I used k-fold cross validation during testing with `k=10`.